What is contact centre compliance?

 Using tokenisation: Payments can be securely processed by substituting card numbers into a unique code known as a ‘token,’ ensuring that sensitive data never passes through the contact centre.

 ipSCAPE Pay is a secure cloud-based payment solution that enables contact centre agents to handle credit card details and take payments over the phone to satisfy the PCI DSS regulation.
 To support the growth of your organisation, the solution allows multiple payment gateways to be added.

-Using ipSCAPE Pay maintains voice communication throughout the entire conversation, so customers feel more comfortable when providing payment details, which helps improve the customer’s experience.
+Using ipSCAPE Pay facilitates secure payments while maintaining voice communication so customers feel more comfortable and improves the experience.

 - Utilise Speech Analytics